Dherse/masterproef/main.typ

 #outline(title: "Table of contents", indent: true, depth: 3)

 #let ffi_footnote = locate(loc => if section.at(loc) == "preface" {
-  [: a way to call functions from other languages, originating from _C_] } else {
+  [: a way to call functions from other languages ]
+} else {
-  footnote[Foreign Function Interface: a way to call functions from other languages, originating from _C_] })
+  footnote[Foreign Function Interface: a way to call functions from other languages ] })

 #show: glossary.with((